AJResearchGroup/journal_club/README.md

 Our weekly journal club

-  * When: every Thursday 9:00 to max 10:00 at [URL here]
+  * When: every Thursday 9:00 to max 10:00 at [?URL](https://github.com/AJResearchGroup/journal_club/issues/1)

 ## Future meetings